Larger Pacific striped octopus: Habitat and distribution

 LPSO has been documented in many locations throughout the tropics of the Eastern Pacific.
 Specimens have been located in the Bay of Panama, Panama, Guatemala, Magdelena Bay, Baja Sur, Mexico, the northern Pacific coast of Colombia, and Nicaragua.
 LPSO seems to prefer denning in areas with soft muddy substrates or a mix of mud and sand, ranging in depth from 7m to 100m.
 The species has also been observed to form colonies of up to 40 close-living individuals.
 These colonies of LPSO construct dens within 1m of one another and live in the same general area for the span of their lives.

 Mating

 LPSO is known in particular for its display of mating behaviors that are vastly different from most octopus species.
 While most octopuses use either "distance mating" (when the male places hectocotylus into the female's mantle from a safe distance) or a mounting position, LPSO uses a more intimate approach.
 Typically, a brooding female that is ready to mate exhibits an entirely pale body color pattern while the male exhibits a high contrast stripe-bar-spot body color pattern.
-Once the male and female LPSO decide to mate, they join together in a beak-to-beak position, embracing in an entanglement of arms.
+Once the male and female LPSO decide to mate, they join in a beak-to-beak position, embracing in an entanglement of arms.
 Unlike some species of octopus, female LPSO are not cannibalistic during mating and are rather gentle, leaving only surface level sucker marks as a result of the beak-to-beak embrace.

 Pair bonding has been observed in LPSO through behaviors such as food and den sharing.